What Can You Do With A History Degree?

 While a history degree may not seemingly lead to a career as directly as a STEM degree, the critical thinking skills students develop studying history teach them the soft skills hiring managers across industry sectors look for in candidates.

 More and more often, business and technology leaders find themselves wrestling with the ethical implications of their work, thanks to the power of artificial intelligence and advances in data science.
-History provides experts with the “ethical guardrails” people should consider as they explore this new frontier, he said.
+History provides experts with the “ethical guardrails” people should consider as they explore this new frontier.

 History majors can find themselves to be well-suited for a host of creative jobs, too.
 Dr. Christopher Chan, a member of the adjunct history faculty at SNHU, works as a public historian, where he spends much of his time researching Agatha Christie novels and writing articles and games for AgathaChristie.com.
 He holds a bachelor’s degree in history and English and completed graduate work in modern American history and library and information science.